Content marketing attracts new readers and book buyers.

 The key to successful content marketing is to decide on your blog’s subject.
 Narrowly focused blogs work best, as they establish you as an authority on your topic.

-A blog with posts covering a multitude of topics, or worse, rants, will fail miserably as readers want a consistency of advice, information and most importantly, solutions to their problems.
+A blog with posts covering a multitude of topics, or worse, rants, will fail miserably because readers want a consistency of advice, information and most importantly, solutions to their problems.

-You probably do the exact same thing yourself, so with this knowledge, you have the first clue to successful content marketing.
+You probably do the exact same thing yourself, so with this knowledge, you have the first clue to a successful content marketing strategy.

 Answer questions, inform, and you will find that search (organic) traffic will soon be heading to your blog.

-Free blog sites use advertising to fund their platforms, so why not do the same yourself and have complete control and freedom?
+Free blog sites use advertising to fund their platforms, so why not do the same yourself and have complete control and freedom over your blog and its income potential?

 Even a relatively new blog with modest traffic can usually earn enough from Google Adsense alone to cover the annual hosting costs of a self-hosted blog.
 In my case, this monthly revenue now sometimes exceeds my book royalty payments.